-- 2.6.1 Should the need arise to stop any race or practice; red lights will be switched on at the Startline and red flags will be displayed at the Startline and at all Marshals Signalling Points around the Circuit.
-This may be supplemented by the showing of red lights around the circuit. - This is the signal for all drivers to cease circulating at racing speeds, to slow to a safe and reasonable pace and to return to the pit lane, during practice, and to the rear of the starting grid area, during a race, stopping before the last row of the grid unless otherwise directed by officials. - 2.6.2 Trucks may not enter the Pits unless directed to do so or repairs are necessary.
+- 2.6.1 Should the need arise for the Clerk of the Course to stop any race or practice session, for whatever reason; red lights will be switched on at the Startline and red flags will be displayed at the Startline and at all Marshals Signalling Points around the Circuit.
+This may be supplemented by the showing of red lights around the circuit. - This is the signal for all drivers to cease circulating at racing speeds, to slow to a safe and reasonable pace and to return to the pit lane, during practice, orand to the rear of the starting grid area, during a race, stopping before the last row of the grid unless otherwise directed by officials. - 2.6.2 Trucks may not enter the Pits unless directed to do so or repairs are necessary.
 Work on trucks already in the Pits must cease when a race is stopped and may only continue under the control of a Scrutineer.
-Trucks in the Pits may not re-join the grid. - 2.6.3 All Competitors who are able to take part in any restarted race may do so in accordance with Q.12.16.
-For the avoidance of doubt any competitor who is not running at the showing of the flag is entitled to take the restart from the pit lane on the first racing lap regardless of the distance covered within the previously started part of the race unless in breach of 3.4.
-The release of any pit lane starter will occur when the last truck in all classes has passed the start-line or pit lane exit, whichever is later.
+Trucks in the Pits may not re-join the grid.
+Any race stopped before the leader has completed two laps will be declared a "No Contest" and available competitors will restart from their original grid positions except as detailed within article 3.5.
+See article 2.6.8 for details on race duration.